Someone worthy of imitation.

 Girls are supposed to be sweet and charming, well-mannered.
 And this doesn't mean that women shouldn't stand for themselves and be independent, it's a matter of being both, of course!

 I mean, what use would it have to be so prepared when you are ill-mannered, absolutely not diplomatic, and are rude and impolite?
-You wouldn't get very far
+You wouldn't get very far would you?

 Now, about being pretty, if there's something we remember of Mary Poppins is she's always impeccably dressed, with beautiful attires always so classic, proper and elegant.